oxequa/realize/README.md

     ```
     --name="Project Name"  -> Name, if not specified takes the working directory name
-    --base="server"        -> Base Path, if not specified takes the working directory name
+    --path="server"        -> Base Path, if not specified takes the working directory name
     --build                -> Go build, if not specified takes "false"
     --bin                  -> Go intall, if not specified takes "true"
     --run                  -> Go run, if not specified takes "true"